Brendan Bradley (actor): 2005–2015: Early roles and breakthrough

 Bradley appeared as Eli Lavenza in Frankenstein, MD (2014), a modern adaptation of Elizabeth Lavenza, from Mary Shelley's 1818 novel Frankenstein.
-The web series was produced by PBS Digital Studios and Pemberley Digital, premiered on August 19, 2014, and concluded on October 31, 2014.
-The show aired on domestic and international television in 2017 through a deal with Sinclair Broadcast Group.

 Soon after, Bradley began to work on network TV roles in shows such as Wizards of Waverly Place and Death Valley.

-He began his role as Guy, the quirky, fast-talking Staples clerk in a series of commercials in January 2015, and was Staples national spokesperson.

 2015-2020 Commercial Success

+Bradley began his role as Guy, the quirky, fast-talking Staples clerk in a series of commercials in January 2015, and portrayed the face-talking salesman named Guy in a series of TV and Radio commercials for Staples, Inc. through 2017.

-Bradley continued his work with a role in CBS's Elementary in 2015.
-The same year he appeared on CBS's legal drama Doubt and Tyler Perry's The Haves And The Have Nots, and ABC's American Housewife.
+He continued his work with a role in CBS's Elementary and Doubt in 2015.
+He had a recurring role in Tyler Perry's The Haves And The Have Nots, and ABC's American Housewife.

 In 2017, he starred in, In Vino, opposite Ed Asner and Sean Young and debuted his first feature film as a writer-director, Non-Transferable that same year.

-Bradley also created an animated adaptation of the short story, X: A Fabulous Child's Story.
+Bradley also created an animated adaptation of the short story, X: A Fabulous Child's Story and a follow-up short film, Baby S.

 Bradley directed and starred in the sci-fi series SONA (2017), which was picked up by Legendary Entertainment.
 For its San Diego Comic-Con launch, he designed a virtual reality escape room experience.